Save Minster Marshes

 Concerns over the deep piles in a marsh water environment could allow contaminants to enter the watercourses, or salt from the old Wantsum Sea Channel to raise to the surface.

 A permanent 10 meter wide 1km long haul road would cross the marsh, with 27 water crossings.
-Due the important archeology under the marshes the road is required to sit on top, this will again be a challenge on this soil type.

 Pylons crossing river stour environmental scheme, site of special scientific interest on minster marshes, kent, farmland in environmental scheme ruined by national grid sea link kent, flooding near energy site, save minster marshes, abbey farm